Local SEO: The Definitive Guide

 Find Citation (and Link) Opportunities With Link Intersect

-After you’ve built citations at Yelp, FourSquare, Angie’s List, and the other usual suspects, what’s next?
+After you’ve built citations at Yelp, Foursquare, Angie’s List, and the other usual location based services, what’s next?

 In my experience, your best citation opportunities come from local sites.
 Local citations are super relevant citations that can give your Map Pack rankings a real boost.